-When daylight saving time (DST) ends on Nov.
-3, most people will relish the one precious hour of sleep they gain.
+When daylight saving time (DST) ended on Nov.
+3, most people relished the one precious hour of sleep they gain.
 But once they realize how early it gets dark, their euphoria comes to an abrupt end.
 In fact, majority of Americans rather not adjust their clocks throughout the year for daylight savings.

 Unfortunately, the problem extends beyond losing time for exercise or other leisure activities during daylight hours.
 More accidents occur in the dark, so it can be dangerous — both at home and at work — if you're not careful.